Altering a Lease Mid-Term

 Addenda are often concerned with common changes.
 For example, if after six months of a twelve-month lease, your renter adopts a dog, a pet addendum would be a simple way of managing that situation.

 A Lease Amendment is a modification to a specific part of the original lease agreement.
-Like addenda, lease amendments do not invalidate the original agreement, they simply alter clauses within it.
+Like addenda, lease amendments do not invalidate the original agreement – they simply alter clauses within it.

 Let’s say, for example, in your original commercial lease agreement, you as the landlord agreed to pay the water utility bill.
 However, your commercial tenant introduces a new product that requires extremely high water usage.
 You could use a lease amendment to make your tenant responsible for the water bill.
+Amendments are also used to adjust occupancy rules, extend the lease term, or make improvements or modifications to the property.

 Signing a New Lease